tanel3203/blacklistNameMatcher/readme.md

 ## Details
 * file has one name in every row (no XML, JSON,.., formatting)
-* acceptable filetypes: txt, csv, tsv
+* common filetypes: txt, csv, tsv

 ## Tech used:
 * Python 2.7